bterwijn/memory_graph/README.md

   - Maps each type to a Slicer.
 A slicer determines how many elements of a data type are shown in the graph to prevent the graph from getting too big.
 'Slicer()' does no slicing, 'Slicer(1,2,3)' shows just 1 element at the beginning, 2 in the middle, and 3 at the end.

 ### Temporary Configuration ###
-In addition to the global configuration, a temporary configuration can be set for a single `show()`, `render()`, or `d()` call to change the colors, orientation, and slicer.
+In addition to the global configuration, a temporary configuration can be set for a single `show()`, `render()`, `d()`, `ds()` call to change the colors, orientation, and slicer.
 This example highlights a particular list element in red, gives it a horizontal orientation, and overwrites the default slicer for lists:

 ```python
 import memory_graph as mg